Anna Riedel-Jahn & Lucas T. Jahn

 What is it about a place that fascinates you while filming?
 How do you pick your destinations?

 Anna: At the same time, our interests are varied.
 We are also fascinated by history and culture and love to explore ruins and lost places or taste all the locally available fruits.
-In the end, we are trying to discover the wilderness of every country we visit.
-Even in highly urbanized places such as Singapore, it’s often just a short boat ride to an island teeming with jungle.
+Ultimately, we are trying to discover the wilderness of every country we visit.
+Even in highly urbanized areas such as Singapore, it’s often just a short boat ride to an island teeming with jungle.

 Do you think it’s essential for travellers to go beyond the well-known places to see and understand a region and its culture?